guipostic/M2_GENIOMHE_C/01_basics.md

 5. **bool**: Represents boolean values, which can have one of two possible values: `0` for false or `1` for true.
 This data type is introduced in C99 and is often used in conditional expressions.

-6. **typedef**: Allows you to create aliases or custom names for existing data types.
-For example, you can use `typedef` to create a new name for an `int` or `struct` type.
+6. **typedef**: Allows to create aliases or custom names for existing data types.
+For example, `typedef` can be used to create a new name for an `int` or `struct` type.

     Example:
     ```C